 More Family Ski Resorts In Japan

-- Kiroro, Hokkaido – Ideal resort to learn how to ski with an average snowfall of 21 metres and wonderful English-speaking instructors to guide kids from 3 years and up. www.kiroro.co.jp
+- Kiroro, Hokkaido — An ideal resort to learn how to ski with an average snowfall of 21 metres and wonderful English-speaking instructors to guide children aged 3 years and up. www.kiroro.co.jp

 - Nozawa Onsen, Honshu – Snow season runs from November through to May.
-From Hong Kong, fly direct to Tokyo and take the three-hour train ride to the resort. www.nozawa-onsen.com
+From Hong Kong, take a direct flight to Tokyo and take the three-hour train ride to the resort. www.nozawa-onsen.com

 - Rusutsu Resort, Hokkaido – Offers some unique activities such as ice fishing, a hot spring bathhouse, the world’s largest indoor two-storey carousel and a magical lights experience at Stardust Avenue. www.rusutsu.com